JoramKeijser/JoramKeijser.github.io/_posts/2022-04-04-mutations.md

 terrain around you rises most rapidly.
 And this intuition makes sense: without knowledge about the overall landscape, the immediate direction of steepest ascent is the most promising[^1].

 [^1]: According to my partner, who is Swiss, hiking in foggy mountains can actually be dangerous.
-So you should probably head home rather than up.
+So you should actually try to head home rather than up.

 The same intuition underlies many optimisation algorithms, including those that power deep neural networks.
 Instead of choosing a hiking direction, the algorithm chooses network parameters,  and instead of trying to get up a mountain,